luilliarcec/form/README.md

 * Everyone can get the value(s) of the model passed to the form
 * If the field in question has an error (Laravel validations), the value will be taken from the old helper that brings the last value entered.
+* If you don't pass a value to the label attribute, the name passed will be used as a label.
 * You can pass html attributes to it as if it were a normal field, example:

 ```html